input-output-hk/partner-chains-smart-contracts/onchain/STANDARDS.md

 ## Records

 Records for onchain use SHOULD have `HasField` instances defined for each field.
-Record accesses and modifications onchain SHOULD NOT use built-in fields;
-instead, they SHOULD use `get`, `put` and `modify` using the appropriate `HasField` instances.
-The labels for `HasField` instances SHOULD match the field names.
+Instances SHOULD be derived using provided Template Haskell function `mkHasField`.
+Record accesses and modifications onchain SHOULD NOT use built-in fields; instead, they SHOULD use `get`, `put` and `modify` using the appropriate `HasField` instances.

 Records for onchain use MUST NOT have prefixed fields: